 The eCleary model class format used in all classes provides a complete set of instructional elements to effectively address learning.
 Because of the standard formatting the eCleary model assists in setting a consistent expectation for students.
-Academic Deans determine course learning outcomes and design and select instructional materials.
+The academic dean and the faculty chairs determine course learning outcomes and design and select instructional materials.
 All faculty members are asked for input on the courses they teach.
 Cleary also seeks input from students and employers regarding program goals.